Skip to content

 The base URL for the Check-Mail API is:

-All API requests will be made to endpoints under this base URL.
+All API requests will be made to this endpoint using POST.

 Authentication

-To authenticate requests, include your API key in the X-RapidAPI-Key header:
+To authenticate requests, include your API key in the Authorization header as a Bearer token:

 Example: